leventemo/lvnt/src/content/blog/repertoire.md

 - Elizabeth Kelly’s Delight/Na Ceannabháin Bhána
 - The Butterfly/Nead na Lachan sa mhúta
 - _The Exile’s Jig_/_Wink And She’ll Follow You_
+- Kid On The Mountain
+- Fig For A Kiss

 ### Slip jigs - own sets: